Ray Courtemanche Jr.: Racing career

 Courtemanche began racing in the NASCAR Canadian Tire Series in 2011, competing on a part-time basis.
 After another limited schedule in 2012, during which he won the series' Most Popular Driver Award, he moved to a full-time slate in 2013 and finished 12th in points.
 During the 2013 season, he suffered an upper-body injury in a wreck at Canadian Tire Motorsport Park, leading to a brief hospitalisation.

-In 2014, his Danam Bonzaï Racing team partnered with Scott Steckly's 22 Racing.
+In 2014, Courtemanche's Danam Bonzaï Racing team partnered with Scott Steckly's 22 Racing.
 In August, Courtemanche made his NASCAR Camping World Truck Series debut at Mosport with SS-Green Light Racing; he had tested a truck with the team at Virginia International Raceway earlier in the month.

 Personal life

 Courtemanche operates Investissements Ray Junior Inc., a real estate firm that he started at the age of 17.
 In 2013, he contributed to the creation of La cité de Mirabel with Joe Amendola and Fred Dankoff.
-In 2019 Joe Amendola and Fred Dankoff severed the business relationship with the race car driver and offered him a lump sum to purchase his shares putting an end to an 8 year association.
+In 2019 Joe Amendola and Fred Dankoff severed the business relationship with the race car driver and offered him a lump sum to purchase his shares putting an end to an eight year association.
 Courtemanche net worth is estimated at $1 Million - $3 Million.
 La Cité de Mirabel, a real estate project located near Quebec Autoroute 15.